Henry Taylor Blow: Political life

-Despite being raised in the south, Blow was an abolitionist.
+Despite being raised in the South, Blow was an abolitionist.
 Henry's parents had owned a slave, Dred Scott, who was sold to Dr. Emerson, who took Scott to Illinois and Wisconsin, which were both free territories.
 When Scott returned to St. Louis, Henry Taylor Blow encouraged Scott to sue for his freedom since he had lived in free states.
 Both men contributed money to finance the case, which made its way through the legal system, all the way to the Supreme Court.
 Scott later lost his bid for freedom.
 The court ruled that a slave is property and not a citizen.
 Dred Scott did eventually gain his freedom after Dr. Emerson's widow gave him to Taylor Blow, who freed Scott permanently.

 Blow joined the Republican Party in 1854 because of their views towards slavery.
 Henry Taylor Blow was elected to the Missouri Senate that year and served from 1854 to 1858.
 In 1860, Blow served as the Missouri delegate at the Chicago convention where they nominated Abraham Lincoln.

 Blow was appointed Minister to Venezuela in 1861 by President Abraham Lincoln, and served until the following year.
 In this position Blow worked to improve trade between Venezuela and the Mississippi Valley.
 Blow did not retain this post for long.
 He returned to the United States to support the Union during the Civil War.
-He was then elected to the United States House of Representatives as an Unconditional Unionist.
+He was then elected to the United States House of Representatives as an Immediate Emancipationist.
 Blow was elected in 1862 and 1864 and served until 1867.
 Blow wanted to return to his businesses in St. Louis and declined to run for reelection in 1867.
 Blow served on the Joint Committee on Reconstruction, which drafted the Fourteenth Amendment to the United States Constitution.

 Blow returned to politics in 1869 when he was appointed ambassador to Brazil by President Ulysses S. Grant.
 In 1874, Blow was appointed to the board of commissioners assigned to reorganize the government of the District of Columbia.
 He resigned, "for personal considerations," only 6 months after taking office.

+Personal life

+Blow married Minerva Grimsley (1821–1875), daughter of wealthy saddle manufacturer, Colonel Thornton and Susan (Stark) Grimsley, by whom he had nine children.
+Henry and Minerva were married in 1840.

+Henry encouraged his daughters to get an education, which was unusual for that time.
+One of them, Susan Elizabeth Blow, became a noted nineteenth-century educator who started the nation's first all-district kindergarten.
+In 1849, after the family's house had burned down and a cholera epidemic was sweeping St. Louis, Blow moved his family to Carondelet, which was a separate city at that time.
+Colonel Thornton had given the family seventeen acres there.
+Blow built a Victorian mansion on the land that held a library with elaborate paneling and stained glass windows that were later installed at the Missouri History Museum.

+Blow was a convert to Catholicism, and was responsible for Dred Scott being buried at Calvary Cemetery in St. Louis.